 Or TEXT Stella at +44 (0) 7765977149

-An exploration of the Power of the Divine, overlaps and differences, and the relationship between Gods and humans in Greek and Indian myths with Stella Kassimati and Gauri Raje.
+An exploration of the Power of the Divine, remembering the Goddess and the divine feminine and the relationship between Gods and humans in Greek and Indian myths with Stella Kassimati and Gauri Raje.

 In this workshop, we will explore divinity, power and the relationship of the divine to the human world through Indian and Greek myths that are rarely told.
 What can we learn from exploring this ancient wisdom and is it still relevant today?
 At a time when we are all being asked to examine our relationship to this planet and the many different beings we share it with, how can these two great ancient cultures highlight what it is to be human?